mrmichaelgallen/Project/readme.md

 ### CSS Animation Projects
 * Creating moving creatures from CSS, flowers that bloom, users interaction with mouse that causes cars to move
+* Creating an interactive scene using CSS and images (Dog image coming out of the Doghouse when hover over is done)

 ### Github